About Particle In Cell Consulting LLC

-Particle in Cell Consulting LLC was founded in 2010 with the goal of becoming the leader in development of custom-built software solutions for the rarefied gas and plasma dynamics community.
-The name of our company is taken from the particle in cell method commonly used to simulate plasmas.
-We are located in the Washington, D.C. metro area.
-Please contact us with the details of your project if you are interested in our services and we will get back to you shortly.
+Particle in Cell Consulting LLC is a small California-based company specializing in providing analysis services to the rarefied gas, plasma propulsion, and contamination control communities.
+The company was founded in 2010 by Dr. Lubos Brieda.
+The name of the company is taken from the Particle In Cell Method commonly used to simulate plasma.
+Please contact us with details of your project if you are interested in our services and we will get back to you shortly.

 Below you will find a short summary of some recent and past projects.
 Our papers are also available for download on the publications page.